 When an activity is monetized, it often loses its core purpose.
 If sharing is monetized, then people will stop sharing what they genuinely like and appreciate.
 If you monetize commenting, people will likely just comment on what they believe will earn the most money.

 This is the sad truth of Steemit at present.
+Of course, it's crucial to understand that not every user is like that.

 When cash gets involved, people typically become more narrow-minded.
 It can also be said that this system attracts the wrong kind of users.
 The kind of users who would not hesitate to turn a blind eye to morals or ethics.